Help

 Much effort was also put in on behalf of charities, both in terms of organising fund-raising events and from regular donations from wages.
 The following images indicate that these activities were a long-established feature of the culture of the organisation.

-1938 Hospital Fund Raising Carnival at Alma Road.
+1938 Hospital Fund Raising Carnival at Alma Road

 After passing through local streets, the procession ended up at the Baker Perkins Sports Ground in Alma Road.
 It is understood that the Carnival Queen was Dorothy Larman, sister of Jack Larman - ex-Fitting Shop Foreman.